daddel80/notepadpp-multireplace/README.md

 - **Quote** — Specify a quote character (`"` or `'`) to ignore delimiters within quoted text.

 **Available Column Operations:**
 - **Sorting Lines by Columns** — Sort lines based on one or more columns in ascending or descending order.
-The sorting algorithm correctly handles mixed numeric and text values.
+The sorting algorithm correctly handles mixed numeric and text values, including currency formats like `$100`, `100 EUR`, or `.5`.
   - **Smart Undo (Toggle Sort)** — A second click on the same sort button reverts the lines to their original order.
 This powerful undo works even if rows have been modified, added, or deleted after the initial sort.
   - **Exclude Header Lines** — You can protect header rows from being sorted.
 Configure the number of header rows in [Settings > CSV Options](#3-csv-options).
 - **Deleting Multiple Columns** — Remove specified columns at once, automatically cleaning up obsolete delimiters.